WordPress/openverse/documentation/meta/maintenance/elasticsearch_cluster.md

    the matching private IP in the returned state by running `j tf <env> state show "module.<env>-elasticsearch-8-8-2.aws_instance.datanodes[0]"`, `j tf <env> state show "module.<env>-elasticsearch-8-8-2.aws_instance.datanodes[1]"`, and so on for each index.
-Replace the "<env>" with the correct values.
+Replace the `<env>` with the correct values.
 Record the final `module.<env>-elasticsearch-8-8-2.aws_instance.datanodes[x]` index.
 1. In Terraform, increase the `data_node_count` for the relevant Elasticsearch module by one.
 Here is an